Mountain Fork Scout, European male brown classic tabby -photo courtesy of his owners, The Madden Family

 Many people consider Maine Coon cats to be the "perfect pet" with their unusual personalities, habits and tricks - and eagerness to help with every activity in the house.
 Maine Coons love to play and many will joyfully retrieve small items.
 'Fetch' seems to be one of their favorite games and our cats are always ready to play.
 They usually drop the ball or toy mouse at our feet or by our shoes just like a dog would and then wait for us to throw it.

 We feel that our direct imported European Maine Coon cats are quite large as well as amazing.
 Once you see a Mountain Fork Maine Coon kitten, it's "Love At First Sight".

-Disclaimer: As with any animal, if a kitten/cat through unintentional acts or by neglect is allowed to be mishandled, tormented, or abused in any manner, they may not adhere to the breed standard.
+Disclaimer: As with any animal, if a kitten/cat through unintentional acts or by neglect is allowed to be mishandled, tormented by small children, or abused in any manner, they may not adhere to the breed standard.
 This could result in a kitten/cat with aggressive behavior or a kitten not wanting to be petted or held.
 Maine Coons are known world-wide as "Gentle Giants".
 However; being a feline, even they are not excluded from forming a personality that is contrary to the Maine Coon breed standard.